 3. Speak to your manager about the situation

-But, before you race into your manager’s office and start word vomiting about how your colleagues aren’t pulling their weight, think about how you would like to present your argument, and how you would like to present yourself in this situation.
+Before you race into your manager’s office and start word vomiting about how your colleagues aren’t pulling their weight, think about how you would like to present your argument.
+And how you would like to present yourself in this situation.
 It would be a shame for you to rush your manager with a lengthy complaint, only for them to think you’re being a bit of a drama queen.
 Or worse, thinking you are bullying or targeting your colleague.

 4. Approach the problem directly

 - Avoid making accusations or being confrontational.
-Your aim is to prompt change, not to start a fight, and you always catch more flies with honey.
+Your aim is to prompt change.
+Not to start a fight.
+You always catch more flies with honey.

-- Don’t group together with your other colleagues and approach the problem as a group.
+- Don’t get together with your other colleagues and approach the problem as a group.
 This is like an intervention and will never end well.

 Are your colleagues not pulling their weight?